 - Community nutritional garden

-- In-home care and nutritional counseling for diabetics
+- Diabetic nutritional counseling

 Project Limón provides a unique experience for volunteers, all of whom contribute to the current needs and initiatives on-site.
 The remote, tropical environment allows for volunteers to truly immerse themselves in a small, picturesque community.
 Whether you're giving a training on reproductive health to local schoolteachers, teaching diabetics how to test their blood sugar, or spending the afternoon taking vital signs in the clinic, your efforts allow us to better serve the residents of Limón and the surrounding communities.